Quadra-Ryo/Python-JustETF-Scraper-API/README.md

 - Unfortunately, it's not possible to determine if an ISIN exists or not.
 If the ISIN does not exist, the program will encounter a general error.
 - It is not possible, at the moment, to search for a product without knowing the ISIN (it’s impossible to search using only the ticker).

+## How to use the plug-in
+- Create a new folder in the path you like
+- Open the terminal and navigate to the path with the command "cd"
+- Use the command "git clone https://github.com/Quadra-Ryo/Python-JustETF-Scraper-API"
+- Write as a first string on your code "from JustETFScraper import *" to import the functions
+- Use the functions as you like

 ## Execution time of all cases before the program returns
 (Ryzen 7 5800H, 16GB DDR4 3200MHz, 30Mbps download speed):
 - Case: Full page, language selected "it" = 1.317s